raspberrypilearning/welcome-to-my-world/en/step_3.md

 title: My sprite doesn't move off the screen correctly
 ---

-If you want a sprite to cycle from one side of the screen to another, or vanish when it gets to one side of the screen, then you can check it's position and perform some action.
-You might need to check where the centre of your sprite is, on it's costume, to make sure this works properly.
-It's easisest to drag the sprite to the side of the screen, and then check it's `x`{:class='block3motion'} and `y`{:class='block3motion'} position.
+If you want a sprite to cycle from one side of the screen to another, or vanish when it gets to one side of the screen, then you can check its position and perform some action.
+You might need to check where the centre of your sprite is, on its costume, to make sure this works properly.
+It's easisest to drag the sprite to the side of the screen, and then check its `x`{:class='block3motion'} and `y`{:class='block3motion'} positions.

 --- /collapse ---